marcfresquet/opendata-rshiny/01-barcelona-incidents-complaints-suggestions/README.md

 <img src=www/opendata_bcn.png width="400">

-This Shiny application show information about incidents, complaints, suggestions, inquiries and gratitudes managed by the Barcelona City Council.
+This Shiny application shows information about incidents, complaints, suggestions, inquiries and gratitudes managed by the Barcelona City Council.

 Data can be downloaded on [Open Data BCN](http://opendata-ajuntament.barcelona.cat/data/en/dataset/iris).
 For this example, data from 2014 to 2018 has been downloaded.
 Running the example locally, csv files must be stored on the data folder.